We fund this scholarship to encourage postgraduate research in conservation Science at Auckland University of

 Green Ribbon Awards

 These awards recognise outstanding contributions by individuals, communities and organisations to protect and manage New Zealand’s environment.
 The Green Ribbon Awards are jointly hosted by the Ministry for the Environment and DOC.

-Read more about Green Ribbon Awards and how to enter
+Read more about the Green Ribbon Awards including the stories of the 2017 winners and finalists.

 This award is open to all schools and youth groups in Coastal Otago area, and recognises the work of students who engage their community in an environmental project.